agiang96/CS530Assign1/README.md

 Class Users: cssc0885, cssc0894
 Class Information: CS530, Spring 2017
 Assignment #1, HexDump
-Filenames: README.md
+Filename: README.md

-File manifest: README.md, xsd.cpp, makefile
+File manifest: README.md, xsd.cpp, hex.cpp, bin.cpp, xsd.h, makefile

 Compile instructions:
 	- Type `make` and it will compile everything

-Operating instructions (include any/all command line options/arguments, required inputs, etc)
+Operating instructions:
-	- Type `xsd <filename>` to execute the program for the hex output
+	- Type `xsd <filename>` to execute the hexdump
-	- Type `xsd -b <filename>` to execute the binary output
+	- Type `xsd -b <filename>` to execute the binary version

 List/description of novel/significant design decisions
-	- We had everything in the main, but we decided to split up the hex and binary options into different functions
+	- We had everything in the main class, but we decided to split up the hex and binary dumps into different functions with a header file

 List/description of any extra features/algorithms/functionality you
 included which were not required